fp7mplane/protocol-ri/doc/protocol-spec.md

 - `registry` : a URL identifying the registry from which element names are taken.
 - `label` : an arbitrary string.
 - `when` : a string containing a temporal scope, as described in the "Temporal Scope" subsection above.
-- `schedule` : a schedule object, as described in the "Schedule" subsection above.
 - `parameters` : a JSON object mapping (non-qualified) element names, either to constraints or to parameter values, as appropriate, and as described in the "Parameters" subsection above.
 - `metadata` : a JSON object mapping (non-qualified) element names to metadata values.
 - `results` : an array of element names.